MeridianGH/suitbot/README.md

 ### Setting up
 #### Discord
-Go to your Discord Application and do the following:
-- Go to `OAuth2` and add `http://yourHerokuDomain/callback` to `Redirects`.
+Go to your Discord Application, go to `OAuth2` and add `http://yourHerokuDomain/callback` to `Redirects`.
-- Go to `Bot` and enable the `Presence Intent`

 #### Domain
 Replace the domain in `dashboard.js` with the domain of you Heroku app. \